dillonpan/exit-surveys/README.md

 1963.0     1
 Name: dete_start_date, dtype: int64

-Start dates look good so we can now create a new column that has the difference.
+Start date looks good so we can now create a new column that has the difference.
 We will name the column "institute_service" to match the column with the same name in tafe_resignations.

 ```python
 dete_resignations['institute_service'] = dete_resignations['cease_date'] - dete_resignations['dete_start_date']